THE VESSEL

 DECKS

 Guests are invited to enjoy the fresh air atop the Sun deck or find fascinating books about nature and history in the library.
-Delicious meals – served impeccably in the dining room or al fresco – will nourish the senses as a well-deserved reward after each and every expedition.
-Guests are more than welcome to take a break in the hot tub, stay strong in the fitness room, or have a drink at the bar or outside as they sunbathe.
+Delicious meals—served impeccably in the dining room or al fresco—will nourish the senses as a well-deserved reward after each expedition.
+Guests are welcome to take a break in the hot tub, stay strong in the fitness room, or drink at the bar or outside as they sunbathe.

 CABINS ABOARD YACHT ISABELA II